-We define Non-GAAP EPS as Non-GAAP Net Income divided by our GAAP average number of shares outstanding for the period on a diluted basis, after giving effect to the twelve-for-one stock split that was approved and effected on July 20, 2020 (the "Stock Split"), and further adjusted for the average number of shares associated with securities which are anti-dilutive to GAAP earnings per share but dilutive to Non-GAAP EPS.
+We define Non-GAAP EPS as Non-GAAP Net Income divided by our GAAP average number of shares outstanding for the period on a diluted basis, after giving effect to the twelve-for-one stock split that was approved and effected by our board of directors on July 20, 2020, and further adjusted for the average number of shares associated with securities which are anti-dilutive to GAAP EPS but dilutive to Non-GAAP EPS.
 Management uses Non-GAAP EPS to evaluate the performance of our business on a comparable basis from period to period, including by adjusting for the impact of the issuance of shares that would be dilutive to Non-GAAP EPS.
 The following table reconciles Non-GAAP EPS to our GAAP net loss per share on a diluted basis:

-Year Ended December 31, (In millions, except per share amounts) 2019 2020 Net loss attributable to common stockholders \$ (102.3) \$ (245.8) Non-GAAP Net Income \$ 62.4 \$ 151.3 Weighted average number of shares - Diluted 165.3 179.6 Effect of dilutive securities ^(a) 0.6 3.7 Non-GAAP weighted average number of shares - Diluted 165.9 183.3 Net loss per share - Diluted \$ (0.62) \$ (1.37) Per share impacts of adjustments to net loss ^(b) 1.00 2.21 Per share impacts of shares dilutive after adjustments to net loss ^(a) (0.00) (0.01) Non-GAAP EPS \$ 0.38 \$ 0.83
+Year Ended December 31, (In millions, except per share amounts) 2019 2020 2021 Net loss attributable to common stockholders \$ (102.3) \$ (245.8) \$ (218.3) Non-GAAP Net Income \$ 62.4 \$ 151.3 \$ 206.5 Weighted average number of shares - Diluted 165.3 179.6 208.0 Effect of dilutive securities (a) 0.6 3.7 4.2 Non-GAAP weighted average number of shares - Diluted 165.9 183.3 212.2 - Net loss per share - Diluted \$ (0.62) \$ (1.37) \$ (1.05) Per share impacts of adjustments to net loss (b) 1.00 2.21 2.04 Per share impacts of shares dilutive after adjustments to net loss (a) (0.00) (0.01) (0.02) Non-GAAP EPS \$ 0.38 \$ 0.83 \$ 0.97

-(a) Reflects impact of awards that would have been anti-dilutive to Net loss per share, and therefore not included in the calculation, but would be dilutive to Non-GAAP EPS and are therefore included in the share count for purposes of this non-GAAP measure.
-Potential common share equivalents consist of shares issuable upon the exercise of stock options, vesting of restricted stock or purchase under the ESPP, as well as contingent shares associated with our acquisition of Datapipe Parent, Inc. Certain of our potential common share equivalents are contingent on Apollo achieving pre-established performance targets based on a multiple of their invested capital ("MOIC"), which are included in the denominator for the entire period if such shares would be issuable as of the end of the reporting period assuming the end of the reporting period was the end of the contingency period.

-(b) Reflects the aggregate adjustments made to reconcile Non-GAAP Net Income to our net loss, as noted in the above table, divided by the GAAP diluted number of shares outstanding for the relevant period.
+- (a) Reflects impact of awards that would have been anti-dilutive to Net loss per share, and therefore not included in the calculation, but would be dilutive to Non-GAAP EPS and are therefore included in the share count for purposes of this non-GAAP measure.
+Potential common share equivalents consist of shares issuable upon the exercise of stock options, vesting of restricted stock or purchase under the ESPP, as well as contingent shares associated with our acquisition of Datapipe.
+Certain of our potential common share equivalents are contingent on Apollo achieving pre-established performance targets based on a MOIC, which are included in the denominator for the entire period if such shares would be issuable as of the end of the reporting period assuming the end of the reporting period was the end of the contingency period. - (b) Reflects the aggregate adjustments made to reconcile Non-GAAP Net Income to our net loss, as noted in the above table, divided by the GAAP diluted number of shares outstanding for the relevant period.